Koala633/hostbase/README.md

 EN/ES/FR install:

-If you already have the fake pages in /etc you just need to install the following ruby gems:
+you need to install the following ruby gems:

 apt-get install ruby